ricalessandri/ricalessandri.github.io/_pages/other.md

 - Sapiens: a brief history of humankind (by Yuval Noah Harari)
 - Cent'anni di solitudine (by Gabriel Garcia Marquez)
 - The player of games (by Ian M. Banks)
-- Superintelligence: Paths, Dangers, Srategies (by Nick Bostrom)
+- Superintelligence: paths, dangers, strategies (by Nick Bostrom)

 ## 2016-2017
 - Consider phlebas (by Ian M. Banks)
 - So good they can't ignore you (by Cal Newport)
 - A brief history of time (by Stephen Hawking)
+- The catcher in the rye (by J. D. Salinger)
 - Deep work (by Cal Newport)
+- Neuromancer (by William Gibson)
 - ...

 ## Before
+- Life, the universe and everything (by Douglas Adams)
+- The restaurant at the end of the universe (by Douglas Adams)
+- The hitchhiker's guide to the galaxy (by Douglas Adams)
+- The Windup girl (by Paolo Bacigalupi)
+- Animal farm (by George Orwell)
+- Brave new world (by Aldous Huxley)
 - 1984 (by George Orwell)
-- Animal farm (by George Orwell)
 - ...